-So, what does this mean for the industry, and what does it mean for vapers like you and me?
+What does this mean for the industry, and what does it mean for vapers like you and me?

 While the process of getting a product is relatively straightforward, it can also cost millions of dollars.
 Yes, you read that correctly!
-This means the end of many small and innovative vaping companies who cannot afford these sort of fees.
+This means the end of many small and innovative vaping companies who cannot afford these sorts of fees.

 It also means that a lot of companies will be forced to streamline the products that they offer.
-Instead of offering 50 different flavors of e-liquids, smaller companies may choose to only offer one or two e-liquids moving forward, as they can’t afford to put their entire line through this very costly process.
-This is also going to act as a huge hinderance to starting a new company in this industry.
+Instead of offering 50 different flavors of e-liquids, smaller companies may choose only to offer one or two e-liquids moving forward, as they can’t afford to put their entire line through this very costly process.
+This is also going to act as a huge hindrance to starting a new company in this industry.
 Entrepreneurs will likely choose a different industry to start a business in, as vaping is just going to be too expensive.